fstarred/c64-playground/README.md

 If you take a look at [this page](https://www.c64-wiki.com/wiki/Parallax_Scrolling) we can see that even in the old times some few techniques were used for creating nice parallax effect on C64.
 Probably the most easier trick is to use rasterlines, that require just to deal with irqs using the right timing.
-On this demo, playfield is divided by two sections: the vertical upper tile is formed by 11 chars, whereas the bottom has 5 chars, for a total vertical line of 16 chars displayed on the screen.
+On this demo, playfield is divided by two sections: the vertical upper tile is formed by 11 chars whereas the bottom has 5 chars, for a total of 16 vertical chars displayed on the screen.
 Each section has its own horizontal raster scroll value (d016); once raster reach line 209 (thus interrupt is triggered) we have to skip some cycles to avoid bad flickering due to horizontal scroll changes.

 ```